-My name is Jon M. Wargo and I am an Assistant Professor in the division of Teacher Education at Wayne State University.
+My name is Jon M. Wargo and I am an Assistant Professor in the Lynch School of Education and Human Development at Boston College.

-Anchored in interdisciplinary study, my work engages with qualitative and humanities oriented research to explore the intersections of language and literacy education, technology, and cultural studies.
-Given the increasing presence and seemingly ubiquitous status new media and digital technologies have in mediating contemporary youth lives, my research examines how historically marginalized youth engage in these varying levels of mediation as they navigate and negotiate communities, construct visibility, and orchestrate convergent identities.
-By accounting for the rich opportunities and nuanced processes of multimodal writing, I advocate for a critical engagement with a compositional fluency that encourages expressive possibilities and potentials for meaning making amidst highly distributed and new technological landscapes for writing.
+Anchored in interdisciplinary study, my work engages with qualitative, humanities-oriented, and arts-based research to explore the intersections of literacy, technology, and cultural studies.
+Given the increasing presence and seemingly ubiquitous status media and informational technologies have in mediating contemporary youth lives, my research examines how historically minoritized youth engage in these varying levels of mediation as they navigate and negotiate communities, construct visibility, and orchestrate convergent identities.

 Fueled through my own experiences as an educator teaching in urban multilingual schools, my purpose for devoting my life to this work is informed by a longstanding commitment to educational equity, the arts, and community activism.
-With an active interest in equity and youth culture, coupled with a commitment to social justice and urban education, my academic interests revolve around improving the quality and preparation language and literacy teachers receive for teaching in culturally sustaining ways.
-As a core faculty member in the Reading, Literacy, and Literature (RLL) program area, I teach undergraduate and graduate courses in Elementary education, arts-based inquiry, teaching with technology, and qualitative research.
+With an active interest in equity and youth culture, coupled with a commitment to social justice and community literacies, my academic interests revolve around improving the quality and preparation writing and literacy teachers receive for teaching in culturally sustaining ways.
+As a core faculty member in Teacher Education, Special Education, Curriculum & Instruction (TESpECI), I teach undergraduate and graduate courses in Elementary education, arts-based inquiry, teaching with technology, and qualitative research.